1. What is the Energy Assistance Program?

 4. If I don’t own my home, can I apply?

-Yes.
-If you rent and live in single-detached or semi-attached home, you are eligible to apply for the program.
+Yes, renters are eligible to apply for the program.
 However, we will need your landlord’s permission to provide some of the energy efficient upgrades.
 The landlord permission form can be found here.
-Either you can provide us with the signed form or have your landlord send it to us directly at
+Either you or your landlord can send the signed form to us directly: email@example.com.

 5. I own a mobile home.
 Does that qualify?